rezich/Entity_Framework/README.md

 Entity_Framework
 ================

-this is a simple entity framework for your game.
+this is a simple entity framework for your video game or whatever.

 it does not contain: